Willian199/dart_ddi/README.md

 **Use Case**: Sharing a configuration manager, a logging service, or a global state manager.

+**Required Dependencies**: You can use the `required` parameter to ensure dependencies are registered and ready before instance creation.
+Validation occurs during `register()`.

 **Note**:

  * `Interceptor.onDispose` and `PreDispose` mixin are not supported.
 You can just destroy the instance.

  * If you call dispose, only the Application children will be disposed.

 ## Application
 Generates an instance when first used and reuses it for all subsequent requests during the application's execution.